victordomingos/RepService/README.md

 ## Dependencies
 This application is being developed in Python 3.6 and tkinter, after an original idea by Márcio Araújo.

-It requires, in its current version, the following external modules:
+It requires, in its current version, the following external packages:

 - Python MegaWidgets 2.0.1
 - SQL Alchemy 1.1.5